DrawZeroPoint/RoTools/README.md

 ## System

+Recommended: Ubuntu 20.04 with ROS Noetic, Python 3.8.

-This software is continuously tested on Ubuntu 18.04 and 20.04.
+This software is continuously built using `catkin_make` and `catkin tools` on Ubuntu 18.04 and 20.04.
+However, the support of 18.04 is no longer maintained and will be dropped in the future.

 ## Supported Robots